AnastasiaKarpenko/KotlinBasics/README.md

 - Kotlin supports inheritance
 - The base class for all is Any()
 - We don't have to explicitly put that our class inherits from Any()
-- In Kotlin by default all types are final, so in order to inherit from oine class we should declare it open
+- In Kotlin by default all types are final, so in order to inherit from one class we should declare it open
 - In order to override method that belongs to a parent class we should make it open too
 - If we want to access primary constructor from secondary one, we use super()
 - There is a final keyword in Kotlin that is used when we don't want functions to be overridden in inherited classes